esr360/One-Nexus/README.md

 ##### The CSS

 We have broken the CSS down to individual chunks so we can analyse it more easily.
-Below you will find everything that appears in the default **_grid.scss** partial, with a breif overview about what it does and why we've included it.
+Below you will find everything that appears in the default **_grid.scss** file, with a breif overview about what it does and why we've included it.

 ---